cvsync/TransparentGlass/README.md

 # Transparent Glass
-The Minecraft resource pack ``Transparent Glass'' , which replace glass blocks/panes with the very simple transparent one.
+The Minecraft (Java Edition) resource pack ``Transparent Glass'' , which replace glass blocks/panes with the very simple transparent one.